diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/Day 3/00 - Passport | Sign Up, Login, Logout.md

-### Code above handles the authentication upon login - 5 lines of code   :)
+### Code above handles the authentication  / login - 5 lines of code   :)